Helpful Websites for Reference

 The Royal College of Psychiatrists’ Faculty of the Psychiatry of Learning Disability and the Leicestershire Partnership NHS Trust have produced a new series of accessible information for people with mental health problems and learning disabilities.

-The National Institute for Health and Clinical Excellence (NICE) publishes extensive guidance put together by experts assisted by service users and carers.
+The National Institute for Health and Care Excellence (NICE) publishes extensive guidance put together by experts assisted by service users and carers.

 The NHS Choices website has information about locating services in the United Kingdom, a health A-z, Live Well (including information on nutrition, weight, mental health etc) and carers (in the Carers Direct section).